sherry1123/xs/README.md

 Also for webpack project, dev server is certainly support.
 Based on this, we introduce module HRM into CLI project for a better development experience. <br />
 At the same time, the HTTP proxy provided by webpack dev-server is also indispensable: <br />
 [https://github.com/facebookincubator/create-react-app](https://github.com/facebookincubator/create-react-app) <br />
-Also the code splitting is provided to increase the loading performance: <br />
+Also the Code Splitting is provided to improved the loading performance: <br />
 [https://serverless-stack.com/chapters/code-splitting-in-create-react-app.html](https://serverless-stack.com/chapters/code-splitting-in-create-react-app.html) <br />

 2. The current popular state management framework is Redux which is inspired by Flux and powered by Dan Abramov.
 As for React.js we use 'react-redux' instead: <br />